ubaldot/vim-microdebugger/README.md

 ### Known bugs

-The plugin has been tested on macos, Windows (be careful, read below) and partially on Linux.
+The plugin has been tested on macos, Windows (read below) and partially on Linux.
 When the plugin execution is terminated, you get an error message about OpenOCD.
 You can safely ignore it, it is only and `echo` that is erroneously triggered.